-Although CB (Citizens Band) radio is a legal licence exempt general use service, we do not recommend its use in the scouting context.
+Although CB (Citizens Band) radio is a legal licence exempt general use service, it has limited use in the scouting context.

 The principal reason for this is that most CB radios are vehicle mounted equipment and thus unsuitable for general scouting use.
 In addition, the absence of CTCSS tones on most models makes it easier for disruptive/malicious users to intrude.